antrikshdhand/info1113/README.md

 # USYD Coursework

-The following repository holds any projects or assignments which I have deemed worthy of sharing from my coursework at USYD.
-By no means is my work perfect but if this helps any students out then I'm happy to share.
+The following repository holds any projects or assignments from my coursework at USYD which I think are worthy of sharing with future students.

 Degree: Bachelor of Software Engineering/Bachelor of Science (Mathematical Sciences) (Data Science)